 - colours such as Silver, White, Champagne or Charcoal, etc. are designer shades that exist only in someone's egotistical imagination.

 As with any breed there are known problems.
-In Labrador Retrievers health issues are primarily PRA (progressive retinal atrophy) and Hip Dysphasia.
+In Labrador Retrievers health issues are primarily PRA (progressive retinal atrophy) and Hip Dysplasia.
 We are now recognizing that many other health problems are existing in this breed.
 EIC (Exercise Induced Collapse), HNPK (Hereditary Nasal Parakeratosis), Seizures, Thyroid, and Cancer are some of the other problems.
 As more DNA tests become available through research we as breeders are presented with better tools to use in selecting breeding stock.
-There exist in registered Labradors a dilute gene which is the result of crossbreeding that occurred in the United States in two kennel sin the 1950 decade.
-These dogs carry a dilute gene as a result of breeding with Weimaraners.
+There exists in registered Labradors a dilute gene (d locus) which is the result of crossbreeding that occurred in the United States in two kennels in the 1950's.
+These dogs are a result of breeding with Weimaraners.
 True Labradors do not carry a dilute gene.
 We try to strive for the healthiest perfect Labrador in all breeding choices while aiming to maintain breed standard and strong type keeping temperament as a major.

 Ethical Breeders care about this wonderful breed and strive to keep it true to it's origins and functions.
 They know the breed standard and choose breeding stock based on a strict adherance to quality and health.
 However unfortunately in our society, there exist people who call themselves breeders with alterior motives who through ignorance and greed only what to harm this breed with phenetic and genetic modifications justified to their advantage.
 Misrepresentation of this breed in any form other than the breed standard is a serious injury to the breed and must not be tolerated.